aZade-Dehghanpour/investigate_imdb_dataset/Readme.md

 ### Creation Date
-13.03.2020
+17.03.2020

 ### Title
-Project Template
+Investigate IMDB Dataset

 ### Description
-This folder/file structure is to be used as a template for projects focused on data analysis
+This is one of the mandatory projects as part of Udacity Data Analyst Nano Degree.
+The objective is, to conduct a data analysis and create a file to share that documents the findings.
+Analysis should clearly include:
+1: Pose questions
+2: Wrangle data
+3: Perform EDA (Exploratory Data Analysis)
+4: Draw conclusions
+5: Communicate the results

 ### Files used